Social Retailing’s Most Important Features + Case Study

 Many brands rely on social influencers to market their products on their social media channels.
 However, only using influencers decreases the amount of organic content, which does not always resonate with consumers.

-A successful selling strategy would be to allow customers to also market products through posting on their personal social media and sharing with their friends.
+A successful selling strategy would be to allow customers to also market products through posting on their personal social media and sharing with their friends, and collaborating with a social media agency in Dubai can enhance this strategy for international visibility.
 A good balance of both influencers curated and customer-generated content boosts authenticity, brand awareness, and overall loyalty.

 Online communities are much more receptive to content created by people like them compared to influencers who they know are being paid to post.
 That’s why many brands are taking advantage of social retailing, as it allows for opportunities for regular people to easily engage.